This post will go over some basic legal concepts that you need to know about doctor-patient confidentiality.

+- a court orders the disclosure of information if there is a public health concern, such as an infectious disease outbreak, and disclosure of the information is necessary to protect public health.
 Exceptions to doctor-patient confidentiality under state law require doctors to share confidentiality information in certain situations based on public policy concerns.
-For example, doctors in Maryland are obligated to breach confidentiality to report signs of child abuse.
+For example, doctors in Maryland must breach confidentiality to report signs of child abuse.
 In other states, such as New York, hospitals are legally obligated to report gunshot victims.

-In addition to state law exemptions, sometimes patients may give consent to sharing confidential information without even realizing it.
+In addition to state law exemptions, sometimes patients may consent to share confidential information without realizing it.
 May doctors require new patients to sign agreements that give them consent to share patient information.

 These waiver forms are usually limited in scope, however, and only allow doctors to disclose patient information when necessary and reasonable.